googlearchive/fireflicks/node/admin-service/README.md

 ```

 The server authorizes incoming requests by default.
 And without a valid ID
-token on the request, the server will return `401 Unauthorized` responses by
+token on the request, the server will return `401 Unauthorized` responses.
-default.